gurditsingh/hydeout/_posts/test.md

  - **Event time :**  Timestamp at which event happened.
 Event-time is the time embedded in the data itself.
 Normally the data which we collect from sources like sensors, logs have a time embedded in them.
 This time signifies when a given event is generated at the source.

  - **Ingestion Time :** Timestamp at which reaches to source.
 Ingestion time is a time captured at the ingestion of data.
 Ingestion time is the time when events ingested into the system.
 This time is in between of the event time and processing time.
- - **Processing time :** Timestamp at which events processed.
-Processing time is time tracked by processing engine regarding when data was arrived for processing.
+ - **Processing time :** Timestamp at which events processed and processing time is the one when event is processed by the Spark.
+Processing time is time tracked by processing engine.
 In this abstraction of time, time passed is signified by the central clock maintained at the driver.

 ## Let's take an example to understand Time
 ![Example](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/Streaming.jpg?raw=true)